zskamljic/rest-ahead/Readme.md

 var response = service.performGet();
 ```

+Samples of services can be found in `demo` project [here](demo/src/main/java/com/lablizards/restahead/demo/clients),
+examples of obtaining their instances are in [this directory](demo/src/test/java/com/lablizards/restahead/demo/clients).

 ## Options

 There are multiple options you have when generating requests, all of which will be done automatically when building your